osv/dokku-logging-supervisord/README.md

 ## What it does

 Normally, dokku only runs the `web` process within Procfile.
-The dokku-logging-supervisord plugin will run all process types (web, worker, etc.) and will restart crashed applications.
+The dokku-logging-supervisord-logrotate plugin will run all process types (web, worker, etc.) and will restart crashed applications.

 Additionally, it creates and binds a shared directory for each app from `/var/log/dokku/$APP` on the host machine to `/var/log/app` in the app's container.
 The supervisord config is setup to have each process in your Procfile send it's stdout and stderr to a separate file in that directory named `$PROCESS_NAME.$PROCESS_NUM.log`.
 Output for the  `supervisord` process itself (startup/shutdown notices, etc) will be logged to a file named `supervisor.log` in the same log directory.